itachiever/interviews_preparation/Accenture ✅/Preparation.md

-# Self introduction:
+## Self introduction:

 “Hi, thank you for the opportunity.

-My name is Yuvaraju Sai Kumar, and currently I’m working as a DevSecOps Engineer at TalaKunchi Networks, where I’m deployed to the client side at ISG, which is a fintech organization providing payment gateway solutions for banking clients.
+My name is (NAME), and currently I’m working as a DevSecOps Engineer at (CURRENT COMPANY NAME), where I’m deployed to the client side at (CLIENT NAME), which is a fintech organization providing payment gateway solutions for banking clients.

 Overall, I have around 4 years of experience across DevOps and DevSecOps domains.